SFHEA, MA, PG Diploma

 Previous AUB Textiles graduates now have careers in the following:

-- Textile Print designers for fashion and interiors – Topshop, Blendworth Interiors, Victoria Beckham, Bay & Brown textile print and Alexander McQueen.
+- Textile Print designers for fashion and interiors – Topshop, Blendworth Interiors, Victoria Beckham, Bay and Brown textile print and Alexander McQueen.

 - Embroidery designers – Ralph and Russo, Hand & Lock, Pretty Green